hellt/pymdownx-block-converter/README.md

 It is always a good idea to first run the script against a single file to see if it works as expected.

-To do so, first determine whether to run the container or locally run the script:
+:sparkles: To do so, first determine whether to run the container or locally run the script:

 ### Container